GimelStudio/GimelStudio/README.md

 - Highly improved node-graph and overall workflow for image editing
 - Greater emphasis on re-usabilty of nodegraph setups via templates, etc
 - User preferences and UI translations
+- Gizmos for the viewport to allow for WYSIWYG-like interaction for transforms, etc (e.g: crop, rotate, etc)
 - Continued improvement and additions to the Python API for scripting custom nodes

 Nodes can be used to composite, create/add new effects and/or composite raster and vector graphics on-demand.
 Helpful gizmos in the interactive viewport can be used to do various editing tasks and speed up the workflow.
 Preset node graph templates can be created, used and re-used to save time setting up common node-setups.